 Rite-Hite’s Dok-Loks include features that not only improve employee safety and efficiency, but also increase security and reduce equipment and product damage.
+For example:

 - A light communication system comes standard with Rite-Hite vehicle restraints, including Dok-Lok, Wheel-Loks and Global Wheel Chock systems.
 Dok-Lok can be optimized to feature a combination of components that use motion detection, line-of-sight notification, and audible alarms to provide hazard recognition and control to people on and off of forklifts, inside and outside at the loading dock